harshithakanthamani/SoberVerse/replit.md

-# Addiction Tracker - Replit Setup
+# SoberVerse - Replit Setup

 ## Project Overview
-Addiction Tracker is a cross-platform application built with Angular and Tauri.
+SoberVerse is a cross-platform application built with Angular and Tauri.
 In the Replit environment, we're running the Angular web frontend only (Tauri is for desktop apps and not applicable here).

 **Purpose**: Track habits and addictions with tools for analytics, reminders, and progress monitoring.